About the Data Science Course

 Application & Eligibility

-Our Data Science Course application opens November 15th.
+Our Data Science Course application opened November 15th and will close on December 15th.

 The course is open to current juniors and seniors.
 No prior experience in data science necessary.